Properties of the diffusion and drift kinetic coefficients in momentum space for a cold Fermi system: Particle-hole excitation in a cold Fermi system

 For such a distribution function, the product $\tilde{f}(q_{x}) f(q_{y})$ has a slightly more complex character the general expression of which is given in Appendix B. This expression contains 12 terms that impose conditions on the integration limits $x_{\min,i}, x_{\max,i}$ and $y_{\min,i}, y_{\max,i}$, where $ i=1, 2, ..., $12.
 Expressions for these integration limits are given in Appendix C. So, taking into account the above, we present expressions for the diffusion coefficient and the integral value $A(p)$:

 where

 where

-We have calculated the dependences of the diffusion $D(p)$ and drift $K(p)$ coefficients on the momentum according to the expressions (\ref{dpint0})-(\ref{apik}).
+We have calculated the dependences of the diffusion $D_p(p)$ and drift $K_p(p)$ coefficients on the momentum according to the expressions (\ref{dpint0})-(\ref{apik}).
 Two characteristic cases of excitation of a particle-hole pair are considered for three values of the excitation energy: $E_{ex}=10, 20$ and $30$ MeV.
 In the first case (a), the nucleon is excited from a level lying below the Fermi energy by 5 MeV to different levels lying above the Fermi energy.
 In the second case (b), the nucleon is excited from different levels below the Fermi level to the same level which lies above the Fermi level by 5 MeV. \figurename~\ref{fig3} and \ref{fig4} show the results of calculations for case (a), and \figurename~\ref{fig5} and \ref{fig6} show calculations for case (b).

 In general, as can be seen from \figurename~\ref{fig3}, the dependence on the momentum has a similar character to the case of the step distribution function which is added here for comparison as a dashed curve.
-It is also noteworthy that the higher the value of the excitation energy $E_{ex}$ the greater the value of $D(p)$ except for a small region of small impulses.
+It is also noteworthy that the higher the value of the excitation energy $E_{ex}$ the greater the value of $D_p(p)$ except for a small region of small impulses.

-On \figurename~\ref{fig4} we present the dependences obtained for the drift coefficient $K(p)$ together with the case for the stepwise distribution.
-As can be seen from the figure, $K(p)$ is actually independent of the excitation energy outside the Fermi surface (all curves coincide).
+In \figurename~\ref{fig4} we present the dependences obtained for the drift coefficient $K_p(p)$ together with the case for the stepwise distribution.
+As can be seen from the figure, $K_p(p)$ is actually independent of the excitation energy outside the Fermi surface (all curves coincide).
 In the middle of the Fermi sphere (for $p/p_F<1$) there is a noticeable strong oscillating deviation from the case of the stepwise distribution.
 Here one should note the appearance of one more additional minimum at values of the relative momentum of approximately $p/p_F\approx 0.18$.
 It is interesting to note that the position of this minimum does not depend on the excitation energy but its depth decreases (the absolute value increases) with increasing $E_{ex}$.
+From a comparison of the distribution (\ref{fin}) and the stepwise distribution (\ref{fus}), we conclude that the deviation in the dependencies in \figurename~\ref{fig4} from the dashed line and the appearance of irregular oscillations is obviously a manifestation of particle-hole excitation in the Fermi system.

 The calculation results for the second case (b) are shown in \figurename~\ref{fig5} and \figurename~\ref{fig6}.

 As we can see, the behavior of both kinetic coefficients does not qualitatively differ from the first case (a).
 All comments and conclusions made for case (a) are also valid.
 It should only be noted here that the growth of the diffusion coefficient with the excitation energy occurs somewhat more intensively.